ryangallypub/ptech2026-website-chatbot/README.md

 ## Project Overview

 This project combines a visually stunning website with an intelligent chatbot powered by IBM watsonx Assistant.
-Configure your chatbot with custom actions and responses tailored to your gaming platform's needs.
+Configure your chatbot with custom actions and responses tailored to your gaming platform's needs..